markgodiy/WRTG393/WEEK2/README.md

 # Welcome to Week 2 of WRTG 393!

-This week, you will complete the following tasks:
+This week, complete the following tasks:

 - Examine an article by Matt Eland about personas.
 [Personas_in_Writing.pdf](WEEK2\Week2_LearningResource_Personas_in_Writing.pdf)

 - Read through several learning resources on how to write instructions.
+[Learning Resources](#learning-resources)

 - Watch a video tutorial on tips for writing instructions for a website.